Kernicterus Brain Injury Claims

 Because the effects of negligent treatment of kernicterus tend to be profound and lifelong, the level of compensation available can often be significant.
 Such claims are usually complex, requiring careful, expert handling to ensure your claim is presented effectively, giving you the best chance of a fair outcome.

-IBB Claims medical negligence team have strong experience with all types of brain injury claims, having helped a number of clients to secure substantial damages over the years.
+IBB Claims medical negligence team has strong experience with all types of brain injury claims, having helped a number of clients to secure substantial damages over the years.
 We can offer the expertise and skilled advocacy needed to help you achieve the best available result under even the most difficult circumstances.

 We offer a free initial consultation for all head and brain injury claims so we can get a clear understanding of your situation and give an honest assessment of whether we think you have a claim worth pursuing.